 - Low Income: the client's income is less than 80% but greater than 50% of the AMI

 Select a field, such as Gross Annual Household Income, to measure a client's eligibility criteria against the AMI threshold.

 The "Demographic Based" eligibility requirement uses demographic criteria.
-Demographic criteria can include gender, age, veteran status, etc. The criterion needs to be a field that is collected in the assessment for which the Eligibility Engine is turned on.
+Demographic criteria can include gender, age, veteran status, etc. The criterion must be a field that is collected in the assessment for which the Eligibility Engine is turned on.

-This requirement is income-based related to Poverty Guidelines (established in System Variables).
+This is an income-based requirement that is related to Poverty Guidelines (established in System Variables).

-Like Area Median Income, the system compares the field selected against the Poverty Guidelines to determine whether the client is eligible for the program.
+Like Area Median Income, the system compares a selected field against the Poverty Guidelines to determine whether the client is eligible for the Program.

-When multiple requirements are selected, they must have a relation to each other.
+When multiple requirements are selected, they must have a relationship to each other.